 Spend quality time in one of the nation’s most breathtaking and newest national parks by playing an important role in the protection of the unique resources of Pinnacles National Park.
 Come out and explore the beautiful areas Pinnacles has to offer and participate in invasive plant removal, native seed collection, or habitat restoration projects.

-Pinnacles National Park is seeking 2 enthusiastic individuals for an internship with the Habitat Restoration crew.
+Pinnacles National Park is seeking 1 enthusiastic individuals for an internship with the Habitat Restoration crew.
 Work schedule will be 40 hours per weekfrom February to July.
 Duties include invasive plant removal, native seed collection and propagation, collecting and maintaining monitoring data, and mapping using GPS and GIS.
-One dorm housing slot may be available.

 This is a full-time temporary internship position located within the Division of Research and Resource Management at Pinnacles National Park.
 The intern will serve as part of a crew conducting invasive plant eradication and habitat restoration efforts.
 Practical knowledge of a wide range of field restoration skills and invasive plant control techniques is desired.
 An interest and ability to work outdoors in arduous field conditions is required.
 Housing available with one poistion and one position is for locals no housing available.

 Start Date: Late February 2019, 23 week internship